mrananyan/nur.js/README.md

 ### Running in dev mode

-- Run `yarn start serve` to start nodemon with ts-node, to serve the app.
+- Run `yarn start` to start nodemon with ts-node, to serve the app.
 - The server address will be displayed to you as `http://0.0.0.0:3000`

 ### Building the project and run it